wp-plugins/media-from-ftp/readme.txt

 * This create a thumbnail of the image file.
 * This create a metadata(Images, Videos, Audios).
 * Change the date/time.
-* Adopt [DateTimePicker](http://xdsoft.net/jqplugins/datetimepicker/). jQuery plugin select date/time.
+* Work with [DateTimePicker](http://xdsoft.net/jqplugins/datetimepicker/). jQuery plugin select date/time.
 * If use the Schedule options, can periodically run.

 Why I made this?